mbourgey/EBI_cancer_workshop_SNV/README.md

 VarScan calls somatic variants (SNPs and indels) using a heuristic method and a statistical test based on the number of aligned reads supporting each allele.

-Varscan somatic caller expects both a normal and a tumor file in SAMtools pileup format. from sequence alignments in binary alignment/map (BAM) format.
+Varscan somatic caller expects both a normal and a tumor file in SAMtools pileup format.
+From sequence alignments in binary alignment/map (BAM) format.
 To build a pileup file, you will need:

 - A SAM/BAM file ("myData.bam") that has been sorted using the sort command of SAMtools.
 - The reference sequence ("reference.fasta") to which reads were aligned, in FASTA format.